msalibian/STAT547O/Example-backfitting.md

     ## [1] 8.061999e-06
     ## [1] 3.252211e-06

+We see that the algorithm converges rather quickly.
 Now plot the “final” estimates, and compare them with the initial ones:

 ``` r
 plot(r.1 ~ x[,1], type='p', pch=19, col='gray30', main='L2')